Sleeper bus: China

 In China, sleeper buses are a common means of long-distance transportation.
 They are slightly more expensive than trains, but also a little faster, and tickets are more readily available.
 There have been a number of fatal crashes involving these buses in China.

 Due to increased safety incidents, sleeper buses were banned from registration starting from 2012.

 India

 In India, these buses are used for inter city travel and are operated by both government and private bus companies.
 They are operated between cities which are 6 hours to 10 hours apart by road.
 The journeys usually start late in the evening or at midnight and are scheduled so that most of the travel is at night.
 This service is a good alternative to trains, as seats in trains get booked well in advance.
 These buses are seldom filled beyond capacity.

 Several State Transport units such as the Kerala State Road Transport Corporation (KSRTC), Karnataka State Road Transport Corporation (KSRTC) and the State Express Transport Corporation (SETC) operate sleeper bus services.

+Japan

+Japan launched its first overnight bus service in December 2025, featuring lie-flat, two-tiered beds on an approximately 10-hour route between Kochi Prefecture and Tokyo by the operator Kochi Ekimae Kanko.